jbremnant/project_ledi/doc/rst/page08_btmodule.rst

 =============================

 This document describes the bluetooth module included with LEDI.
-There are two different kinds of modules:
+There are two different kinds of modules: `HC-05` and `HC-06`.
+Contrary to what the model number might suggest, the lower numbered model, `HC-05` is the more "advanced" module.

+The model `HC-05` is both master and slave bluetooth device, whereas `HC-06` is slave-only.
+Both modules have factory setting of **9600 baudrate**.

 Configuration